 to prepare topology and parameter files for the ligand in CNS format one can use:

 the PRODGR server maintained by Daan van Aalten at Dundee University: https://prodrg2.dyndns.org

 This server allows you to draw your molecule or paste coordinates and will return topologies and parameter files in various format, including CNS.
 You should turn on the electrostatic to obtain partial charges.

-the Automated Topology Builder (ATB) and Repository developed in Prof. Alan Mark’s group at the University of Queensland in Brisbane: https://compbio.biosci.uq.edu.au/atb
+the Automated Topology Builder (ATB) and Repository developed in the group of Prof. Alan Mark at the University of Queensland in Brisbane: https://compbio.biosci.uq.edu.au/atb

 Preparation of small molecules for docking is further described in the frequently asked questions page.

 Proteins are not rock-solid and HADDOCK can handle flexibility of the interface to a certain extent.
 An elegant way how to account for larger conformational changes is ensemble docking of conformations generated by Molecular Dynamics (MD).
 There is a number of MD engines available for generating of conformations such as:

 Examples of using MD for HADDOCK are shown here:

 Editing pdb files

 Upon acquiring the input structures provided you might want to modify in one way or the other.
 This might not be very straightforward since pdb files have to meet strict formatting requirements and are rather lengthy to edit manually.
 The HADDOCK group has therefore developed a pipeline called PDB-Tools where pdb files can be submitted and edited it as needed.
 PDB-tools are available here: